-Proposition (G) asserts the existence of a rather strong coloring, yet one can ask for more.
-In \cite{strongcoloringpaper}, the notion of a strong coloring \emph{over a partition} was introduced, where it was shown that for every strong coloring $c:[\aleph_1]^2\rightarrow\aleph_1$, there is a partition $p:[\aleph_1]^2\rightarrow 2$ such that $c$ is no longer strong over $p$.
-Nevertheless, by \cite[Lemma~9]{strongcoloringpaper}, if the space of strong colorings which witness (G) is not null, then for every partition $p:[\aleph_1]^2\to \mu$ with $(\aleph_1)^\mu=\aleph_1$, there is a strong colorings over $p$.
-Altogether, by Theorem A, (M) implies that (G) holds over all finite partitions $p:[\aleph_1]^2\rightarrow n$, and $\ch$ implies that (G) holds over all countable partitions $p:[\aleph_1]^2\rightarrow\aleph_0$.
-In addition, by Theorem~\ref{ThePr0Cohen} below, (G) can hold over all countable partitions also in models with an arbitrarily large continuum.
+Proposition (T), which in the language of Definition~\ref{prelations} below is denoted asserts the existence of an extremely strong coloring, yet one can ask for even more.
+The notion of a strong coloring \emph{over a partition} $p$ was introduced recently in \cite{strongcoloringpaper}, where it was shown that for every strong coloring $c:[\aleph_1]^2\rightarrow\aleph_1$ there is a partition $p:[\aleph_1]^2\rightarrow 2$ such that $c$ is not strong over $p$.
+Nevertheless, by \cite[Lemma~9]{strongcoloringpaper}, if the space of strong colorings which witness $\proo$ is non-empty, then for every partition $p:[\aleph_1]^2\to \mu$ with $(\aleph_1)^\mu=\aleph_1$ there is a strong coloring which witnesses it over $p$; the existence of such a coloring is denoted by